 THE FIRST TIME I SAW THE WORD "CUBA", it glared from a giant headline in the news-paper on my family's porch – an introduction to the concept of utter annihilation.
 Cuba was the source of that annihilation.

-This was the first terror I knew that was not something in a book that I could simply set aside when it got too scary.
-And though the "Cuban Missile Crisis" in time was surpassed as the scariest thing I knew, it remains a thread in my emotional fabric.
+This was the first terror I could not set aside when it got too scary.
+And though the "Cuban Missile Crisis" was, in time, surpassed as the most frightening thing I knew, it remained a thread in my emotional fabric.

-So when travel restrictions for Americans eased in 2015 and I had the opportunity to visit Havana as part of an artist tour, it seemed important to gain some first-hand – though brief and heavily controlled – view of what I'd only ever heard of from sources with strong and competing agendas.
+WHEN TRAVEL RESTRICTIONS for Americans eased in 2015 I had the opportunity to visit Havana as part of an art tour.
+It seemed important to gain a first-hand view – albeit brief and heavily controlled – of what I'd only known from sources with strong and competing agendas.

-The disintegrating beauty of Havana's grand European architecture spoke of the Cuba that was once the "Pearl of the Caribbean" while the broad deprivation of its people made an existential necessity of creativity and reuse.
-I returned most of all with a deeper respect for the resiliency of the human spirit.
+THE DISINTEGRATING BEAUTY of Havana's grand architecture echoed a Cuba that once had been the "Pearl of the Caribbean", while the broad deprivation of its people made an existential necessity of creativity and reuse.
+Cuba left me with a deep respect for the resiliency of the human spirit.

 Epilogue: As it turned out, my visit to Cuba occurred in a sliver of time before the door once again slammed shut.
 I am grateful to have had the opportunity to visit.